Zinchenko captains Man City in FA Cup

 City boss Pep Guardiola said Zinchenko was in the right frame of mind to play.

-Both team captains will hold the Ukrainian flag on the pitch before kick-off in the fifth-round tie at Peterborough's Weston Homes Stadium.
+Both team captains held the Ukrainian flag on the pitch before kick-off in the fifth-round tie at Peterborough's Weston Homes Stadium.

+A message on the big screen read "We Stand With Ukraine" while fans held up a banner which read 'Zinchenko: We Stand With You'.

 The game is the first Zinchenko will have played in since his homeland was invaded by Russia - the 25-year-old was an unused substitute in City's win over Everton last Saturday.